 - Senior management's commitment to gender equity is critical and must be clearly conveyed to all levels of staff.
-If the CEO buys in, she or he can then build regional momentum with other leaders in the sector and stakeholder working on advancing the gender agenda. - 2.
-Beyond the CEO, there needs to be an internal champion who is a high-level staff member committed to gender equity in the workplace and able to push the commitment to action and be resilient in the face of inevitable obstacles and challenges. - Just do it!
-As Petrovska-Rusomaroski puts it: "It's like planning a tree.
-The best time [to get started is] 100 years ago.
+If the CEO buys in, she or he can then build regional momentum with other leaders in the sector and stakeholder working on advancing the gender agenda.

+- Beyond the CEO, having a high-level staff

+member commit to workplace equity can be

+instrumental in moving gender opportunities

+ahead.
+As an internal gender champion, she

+or he can push for an organizational commitment to action and stand resilient in the face

+of inevitable obstacles and challenges.

+- 3. Just do it!
+As Petrovska-Rusomaroski puts it: "It's like planting a tree.
+The best time [to start

+- is] 100 years ago.
 The next best time is now.
-There is a synergy between the moral imperative and the bottom line."

-- Quick wins like the Women in Energy Conference can help garner attention and reinforce longer-term commitment to action.
+There is a synergy between the moral imperative and the bottom line." - Quick wins like the Women in Energy Conference can help garner attention and reinforce longer-term commitment to action.
 However, promoting gender equity just for recognition will not change the corporate culture. - 5.
-Pilot projects are key as they demonstrate the potential.
+Pilot projects are key as they demonstrate potential outcomes.
 One cannot expect the board and CEO to give a wealth of resources all at once.
-Rather, internal champions should be resourceful and persistent.
-Impacting gender equity is not a short process, but rather takes long-term approaches, patience and commitment.
+Internal champions should be resourceful and persistent, as achieving gender equality is not a short process.
+Workplace equity takes long-term approaches, which succeed through patience and commitment.